tanvach/ptouch-esp32/README.md

 };
 ```

-## Library Usage
+## Library Usage (Future)

-The `PtouchPrinter` class can be used in your own Arduino projects:
+When USB Host functionality is implemented, the `PtouchPrinter` class will work like this:

 ```cpp
 #include "ptouch_esp32.h"